-Homework Policy: You may discuss in groups (including SAS work).
-However, you must write up your assignment separately, written in your own words, with your own calculations and the necessary supporting computer output.
-Any form of copying (including from past assignments) will be reported to the university.
+Homework: Homework will be announced during class.
+Late homework will not be accepted.
+You may work in groups.
+However, you must write up your assignment separately, written in your own words, and with your own calculations.
+Each homework assignment will be scored as 0, 1, or 2.
+To receive full credit for your homework, show all of your calculation work.
+Any form of copying will be reported to the university.

-Makeup Policy: A makeup test will be given if the student provides legitimate written documentation proving an illness or emergency.
+Makeup Policy: A makeup exam will be given if the student provides legitimate written documentation proving an illness or emergency.
 If necessary, I may request additional information to verify the validity of your documentation.
 If you cannot attend an exam, you should make every effort to contact me beforehand.

-Regrading Policy: If you would like a test/project regraded, you must submit a written statement which clearly explains the reason you would like a regrade.
-Please note that the entire test/project will be regraded.
+Regrading Policy: If you would an exam/project regraded, you must submit a written statement that clearly explains the reason you would like a regrade.
+Please note that the entire exam/project will be regraded.

 Attendance: At The University of Texas at Arlington, taking attendance is not required.
 Rather, each faculty member is free to develop his or her own methods of evaluating students academic performance, which includes establishing course-specific policies on attendance.
 As the instructor of this section, attendance will be taken approximately 4 times during the semester.
 Students present will earn an attendance point.
-Each student's accumulated attendance points are added to the raw score of the final exam.
+Each student's accumulated attendance points are added to the raw score of Exam #3.